soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 - `/dev/sbc`: third disk in my computer

 - then a number indicating partition of the disk
-- `/dev/sdb/1`: first partition of the second disk
+- `/dev/sdb/1`: **first partition** of the second disk
 - `/dev/sba/3`: third partition of the first disk

+- The booting unit does not count as a partition

 - if there is an error in `/dev/sdd3`: it means in my computer I have at least three disks, and the third portion is failing.
 - This does not mean my computer will fail, it just means my fourth fisk, an external disk is failing, but my internal disk is safe